-Nobody knows what causes morning sickness (or in some cases, all-frickin’-day sickness) and, therefore, nobody really knows a cure.
+Nobody knows what causes morning sickness (or in some cases, all-frickin’-day sickness) and sadly there’s no one size fits all morning sickness remedy that works for everybody.
 Typically, this is when my grandmother would have chimed in to say “If men had this you know damn well they’d have it figured out by now.”
 True enough.

 Either way, nearly three-quarters of pregnant women have morning sickness at some point and to some degree during their pregnancy.
 It is more common in first pregnancies, but can also happen in subsequent pregnancies.
 The most common treatment for morning sickness is “suck it up, Buttercup” which is always nice advice to give along with eating leafy greens and deep breathing, when it isn’t you that’s suffering from it.
 In my highly sophisticated research of trolling the web, here are the ones that didn’t sound too over-the-top or stupid.

 1) Anything ginger.

 It sounds like this is the go-to herb to quell the barfs.
 Anything from ginger ale, ginger snaps, candied ginger to boiling fresh ginger in water with a bit of honey to make tea.
 Sounds very hippyish which makes me think that last one might work.
 These ginger candies also got very high praise.

 25 milligrams of vitamin B6 three times a day (a total of 75 milligrams per day) for three days is supposed to reduce nausea and vomiting associated with pregnancy although they don’t know why.
 What’s that?
 You can’t make a billion dollars off vitamin B?
 Screw the studies then.
 Thanks, pharmaceutical companies.

 3) Sour stuff.